Quarterly Provider Updates

 - New/Revised manual instructions

 CMS regulations establish or modify the way CMS administers its programs.
 CMS' regulations may impact providers or suppliers of services or the individuals enrolled or entitled to benefits under CMS programs.
+Regulations that CMS plans to publish within the upcoming year can be found on OMB’s Unified Agenda web site.

 CMS generally limits the number of days it publishes regulations and notices in the "Federal Register" to the fourth Friday of each month.
 By limiting the number of days that it publishes regulations and notices, CMS hopes to add an element of predictability to its communications with the public and reduce the time it takes for the public to research changes.
 Some of our regulatory work, however, is mandated by specific statutory publication dates, and CMS will continue to comply with the statutory requirements.

 CMS publishes its regulations in the daily national "Federal Register".
-The "Federal Register" is available at many public libraries and colleges.
+The "Federal Register" is available online and at many public libraries and colleges.
 To view regulations and notices published this quarter, refer to the Listing of Quarterly Provider Updates.

 A "proposed rule" or proposed regulation announces CMS' intent to issue a new regulation or modify an existing regulation.
 A proposed regulation also solicits public comments during a comment period.
 It sets forth proposed amendments to the Code of Federal Regulations (CFR), but does not amend the CFR.